George R. Brown Convention Center: History

 At the same time, METRORail was completed on schedule (connecting downtown to the Houston Museum District, Texas Medical Center, and NRG Park), and what is deemed a revived Downtown Houston has opened doors to future conventions (in 2004 and 2008, the Texas Democratic Convention was held at the GRB).
 The International Quilt Festival and International Quilt Market annually draws about 50,000 per year.
 In 2008, the 12 acre Discovery Green park was completed across the street and three-block GreenStreet (a retail and entertainment complex, anchored by House of Blues) opened four blocks away.
 A new 700-car parking garage was built under Discovery Green to replace two surface lots removed to make way for the park.
-The convention center is flanked by Toyota Center (home of the Houston Rockets) and Minute Maid Park (home of the Houston Astros).
+The convention center is flanked by Toyota Center (home of the Houston Rockets) and Daikin Park (home of the Houston Astros).
 With the new improvements, the GRB is one of the 10 largest in the nation.

 In November 2014, the ground was broken yet again, this time in preparation for Super Bowl LI.
 The latest expansion to the GRB includes converting six lanes and the length of five city blocks into ADLA Plaza, a 97000 ft2, pedestrian-friendly, outdoor space.
 The new Grand Lobby will be 10 stories high and showcase Ed Wilson's 60 ft sculpture, "Soaring in the Clouds", suspended from the ceiling in the very center of the GRB.
 From there, patrons will have improved connectivity to 550000 ft2 of prime exhibition space via a 95000 ft2 Grand Concourse.
 Construction is set to be completed by late 2016.